Enhancing Geo-localization for Crowdsourced Flood Imagery via LLM-Guided Attention: Experiments

 \subsubsection{Performance Under Common Scenarios}

-To assess the generalizability and potential side effects of LLM-guided attention, we evaluate the method on three query sets without appearance degradation: \texttt{sf\_v1}, \texttt{sf\_mapi}, and \texttt{hk\_mapi}.
-As shown in Table~\ref{tab:model_performance_common}, the effects of $\alpha_{\text{LLM}}$ under common scenarios are considerably more subtle than those observed under challenging conditions.

-On the benchmark \texttt{sf\_v1} set, where scene composition closely aligns with reference database characteristics and visual patterns are well-captured by baseline descriptors, performance changes remain marginal, with slight degradation occasionally observed at higher $\alpha_{\text{LLM}}$ values.
-This behavior reflects the limited added value of external semantic guidance when visual features are already discriminative and well-aligned with the reference database.

-In contrast, the more heterogeneous Mapillary-based queries (\texttt{sf\_mapi} and \texttt{hk\_mapi}) reveal modest yet consistent improvements, particularly at moderate attention weights.
-For both CosPlace and EigenPlaces with VGG16 and ResNet50 backbones, Recall@1 and Recall@5 improve by approximately 1\%, indicating that LLM-guided attention provides incremental benefits when camera viewpoints, capture devices, or temporal variations differ from reference conditions.
-These results demonstrate that while the proposed method does not offer substantial gains under ideal matching conditions, it maintains baseline performance stability while providing small but consistent improvements under subtle domain shifts.
+To ensure the LLM-guided attention mechanism does not compromise baseline performance during routine operation ("do no harm"), we evaluated the framework on three query sets lacking severe appearance degradation: \texttt{sf\_v1}, \texttt{sf\_mapi}, and \texttt{hk\_mapi} (Table S2).
+As expected, the effects of $\alpha_{\text{LLM}}$ under these common scenarios are considerably more subtle.
+On the benchmark \texttt{sf\_v1} set, where visual patterns are clearly defined and closely align with the reference database, performance changes are marginal.
+This reflects the limited necessity of external semantic guidance when baseline visual descriptors are already highly discriminative.
+However, on the more heterogeneous Mapillary-based queries (\texttt{sf\_mapi} and \texttt{hk\_mapi}), the framework yields modest but consistent improvements (approximately 1\% in Recall@1 and Recall@5) for both CosPlace and EigenPlaces backbones.
+This indicates that VPR-AttLLM provides incremental stability even under subtle domain shifts caused by varying camera viewpoints, capture devices, or temporal lighting changes.

-Notably, Query Expansion (QE) fails to improve performance in these common scenarios.
-Across all tested configurations—both $k=3$ and $k=5$ for top-retrieved candidates—QE consistently degrades baseline performance relative to the original pre-trained descriptors.
-This degradation stems from QE's reliance on initial retrieval quality: when top-ranked candidates are geographically distant from the true location, incorporating their features corrupts the query descriptor and compounds retrieval errors.
-In contrast, VPR-AttLLM's semantic guidance operates independently of retrieval outcomes, applying attention modulation at the feature aggregation stage before database matching occurs.
-This design ensures robustness regardless of initial retrieval quality, making the method particularly valuable when query-database domain shifts render conventional similarity metrics unreliable.
+Crucially, this baseline stability highlights a major architectural advantage over traditional Query Expansion (QE).
+Across all tested configurations (k=3 and k=5), QE consistently degraded baseline performance on these common sets.
+Because QE relies entirely on initial retrieval quality, geographically distant false-positive candidates corrupt the expanded query descriptor and compound retrieval errors.
+In contrast, VPR-AttLLM operates independently of initial retrieval outcomes by applying semantic attention modulation directly at the feature aggregation stage.
+This proactive design ensures that the system safely defaults to baseline visual matching under ideal conditions, while remaining robust enough to provide semantic rescue when visual cues are disrupted.